teknologist/mysql-backup/README.md

 # mysql-backup

+FORK of https://github.com/teknologist/mysql-backup to enable backup on real mysql server
 ## Overview
 mysql-backup is a simple way to do MySQL database backups and restores when the database is running in a container.